Philadelphia Car Accident Lawyers

 Drivers in Pennsylvania have the option of electing uninsured and underinsured motor vehicle insurance.
 This is often abbreviated as UM/UIM.
 This is additional coverage available through your own auto insurance policy that can help compensate you for your injuries after an accident.
 Pennsylvania law requires that auto insurance companies offer UM/UIM coverage.
 This is required by 75 Pa.
 C.S.A. § 1731.
 However, drivers can also reject UM/UIM benefits by signing waivers.
 Often, drivers do not know how important having UM/UIM coverage is to protecting themselves and their families.

-Uninsured (UM) coverage provides money through your own auto insurance to pay if another driver hits you and that driver has no insurance.
+Uninsured (UM) coverage provides money through your own auto insurance company to pay if another driver hits you and that driver has no insurance.
 This can come into play when the other driver has failed to pay his or her insurance premiums on time or if the insurance on the other vehicle has lapsed or has been canceled.
 In such a situation, there is no insurance available from the other driver.
 That driver is therefore uninsured.
 In this situation, a person with uninsured (UM) coverage can seek money through his own policy to pay him for his damages.

 Underinsured (UIM) motorist coverage comes into play when the at-fault driver has insurance but does not have enough coverage to fully compensate you for your injuries.
 For example, say a careless driver hits someone and causes serious injuries.
 The careless driver only has the minimum liability coverage of $15,000.
 Say that amount is not enough to fully compensate the injured person.
 In this situation, the injured person can get additional money through his own auto insurance policy if he has UIM coverage.
 UIM exists to provide you with more money when the at-fault driver doesn’t have enough insurance to pay for your damages.